openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 not read yet, and to distinguish them from exchanges that you have already read completely.

-* Posts that you have not read yet have a blue dialog "bubble".
+* Posts that you have not read yet have a blue callout image.

-* Posts with responses or comments that you have not read yet have a white dialog "bubble".
+* Posts that you have read, but with responses or comments that you have not read yet, have a white callout image.

-* Exchanges that you have read completely have a gray dialog "bubble" and background.
+* Exchanges that you have read completely have a gray callout image and background.

  .. image:: ../Images/Discussion_colorcoding.png
-  :alt: The list of posts with posts showing differently colored backgrounds and bubble icons
+  :alt: The list of posts with posts showing differently colored backgrounds and callout images

+The total number of contributions in the exchange (the post and its responses and comments) appears in each callout image.
+To see the number of contributions that you haven't read yet, move your cursor to hover over the callout image.

-These color-coded dialog bubbles appear when you sort the list of posts by recent activity or by most activity.
-If you sort the list of posts by most votes instead, the number of votes that the post has received appears in place of the bubble icon.
+These color-coded callout images appear when you sort the list of posts by recent activity or by most activity.
+If you sort the list of posts by most votes instead, the number of votes that the post has received appears in place of the callouts.
 See :ref:`Vote for Posts or Responses`.

 ==============================
 Receive Daily Digests